 Discussion

 In this study, we aimed to evaluate the energetics of cellular immune activity during development in a wild primate, considering both its potential energetic costs and constraints.
 Evidence of the costs of cellular immunity was limited to short term growth: elevated concentrations of neopterin were unrelated to growth from month to month, however they corresponded with less growth over shorter time intervals.
 Juveniles with higher neopterin rested more but did not change time spent feeding or locomoting.
-In addition to its cost in relation to short-term growth, cellular immune activity appeared to be limited by individual body condition: both estimated lean body mass (creatine-SG residual) and energy balance (urinary c-peptide) corresponded positively with neopterin concentrations, independently of any individual attribute, or environmental and social factors.
+In addition to its cost in relation to short-term growth, cellular immune activity appeared to be limited by individual body condition: both estimated lean body mass (creatine-SG residual) and energy balance (urinary C-peptide) corresponded positively with neopterin concentrations, independently of any individual attribute, or environmental and social factors.
 This apparent energetic constraint on cellular immunity was only weakly mediated by anti-inflammatory effects of glucocorticoids that increased in low energy conditions.
 Overall, these energetic dynamics of immune activity suggest that immunity is not generally prioritized over growth during development in blue monkeys and can in fact be energetically constrained.
 We discuss the energetic costs and constraints on immune activity in detail and in the context of current literature.

 Cellular immune activity, as measured by concentrations of urinary neopterin, did not influence changes in estimated lean body mass from month to month in juvenile blue monkeys, however, it did acutely inhibit growth.
 Increased resting did not account for lower short-term growth, as creatinine excretion, which served as the basis of lean body mass estimates, was unrelated to physical activity.
 The timescale of neopterin’s influence on growth in lean body mass suggests that developmental growth was able to compensate quickly for short term setbacks.
 Despite a general gap in animal physiological literature on the time scale of immune costs to developmental growth, these results do align with literature demonstrating that growth is highly prioritized during development.
 In chickens selected for enhanced immune function, there was little observed trade-off with growth (van der Most et al., 2011).
 In human forager-horticulturalists, inflammatory immune activity also showed trade-offs in childhood height velocity over 1-week intervals, however did not affect longer-term changes in height (Urlacher et al., 2018).

 However costly, cellular immune activity also appeared constrained by body condition in juvenile blue monkeys.
 Lower energy balance and lean body mass both corresponded with lower neopterin levels.
 This relationship was independent of seasonal and social variables that represent potential pathogen exposure, i.e. monthly rainfall and an individual’s number of social partners, which were unrelated to neopterin concentrations.
 Although seasonal effects on immune function are abundant in the animal literature, evidence for a direct effect of energetic constraints is rare.
 For example, prairie voles decrease body mass and IgG production during short-day photoperiods (Nelson et al., 1996), however these effects are likely driven by seasonal reproductive regression and corresponding changes in androgens (Dark et al., 1983; Nelson et al., 1996).
 Other animals, such as Siberian hamsters, have demonstrated a direct effect of energy on immunity, such that experimental reductions in circulating energy availability directly reduced humoral immune function (Zysling & Demas, 2007).
-Similarly, in healthy and non-obese human adults, caloric restriction lowers total WBC and lymphocyte counts (Meydani et al., 2016).
+Similarly, in healthy and non-obese human adults, caloric restriction lowers total white blood cell (WBC) and lymphocyte counts (Meydani et al., 2016).